Product Compliance Resources provided by ProductIP

 Obligations

-The operator places products on the EU market, similar to an importer.
+The operator places products on the EU market, like an importer.

-The trader (not being an operator) makes products available on the market, similar to a distributer.
+The trader (not being an operator) makes products available on the market, like a distributer.

 Operators should:

-- Exercise 'due diligence' and use relevant procedures ('due diligence system').
+• Exercise 'due diligence' through the relevant procedures ('due diligence system')

 Traders should provide traceability of the products in the supply chain and keep records: